 An important tip to start with: don’t drink too much when you have a tough day ahead.
-We started this day with a little headache from the great night we’ve head before with people we met in the hut.
-However, the clear mountain air did to its job and quickly we were all good to go.
-The Alta Via 1, Day 4 would mark the toughest day of the trip and we were prepared for a long day that would include over 1100 meters ascend.
-Even though the hike would be tough, we also ready that Day 4 would be one of the most stunning days, which was also true.
+We started this day with a little headache from the great night we’d before with people we met in the hut.
+However, the clear mountain air did its job and quickly we were all good to go.
+The Alta Via 1, Day 4 would mark the toughest day of the trip and we were prepared for a long day that would include over 1100 meters ascending.
+Even though the hike would be tough, we were also ready that Day 4 would be one of the most stunning days, which was also true.
 However, what no one told us is that parts of the track were still covered in snow and not all tracks were as easy to find as during the first 3 days.
 We managed to arrive at our rifugio, however, with this article I would like to give you a better view of what the day looks like, what you can expect and of course to inspire you as the trail is beyond beautiful.
 Let’s have a look and go on the adventure called the Alta Via 1, Day 4.

 1 || Climb back up to Lago Lagazuoi from Rifugio Scotoni

 2 || Follow path 401 up to Rifugio Lagazuoi

 3 || Take the funicular down and follow path 441 towards Rifugio Averau and Nuvolau

 4 || From Rifugio Averau, follow path 439 towards the Cinque Torri

 5 || From Cinque Torri, follow path 443 and start a route that feels like it’s never-ending and head left when there is a junction towards path 444 (not on the most recent maps) towards Malga Giau (or continue towards Passo Giau if you have a Rifugio there)